astsu777/dwm/README.md

 cd dwm
 sudo make clean install
 ```

-If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
-If you want a nicer terminal than XTerm, you can also check out [my build of ST](https://github.com/GSquad934/st.git).

 <u>**Note**</u>: this DWM installation can be fully automated by using my [bootstrap](https://github.com/GSquad934/bootstrap) script (you can just DWM which will also install dmenu and st).